Police Investigating 'Suspicious' Deaths Of Billionaire Toronto Couple

 Rubin also said that the Shermans' house "was not secure with guards and things like that," adding, "If you went and rang the bell, the door would open."

-A memorial for Barry and Honey Sherman is scheduled to held on Thursday.
+A memorial for Barry and Honey Sherman is scheduled for Thursday.